ppierce32118/RepData_PeerAssessment1/PA1_template.md

 activityDataAdjusted <- cbind((complete(imputedData)),
                               date=activityData$date)
 ```
-This is a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.
+This is a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day after missing values were imputed.

 ```r
 #total number of steps each day